elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 the  code structure is gonna end up going in, mirroring the structure of the teams to kind of like, you know, look at that at a very deep level and go and say the same thing is true with quality.
-If the coast starts to be kind of messed up at probably in the case, there's communication problems within the team, in terms of nobody's able to go with, stand up and say, there's something wrong here.
+If the coast starts to be kind of messed up as probably in the case, there's communication problems within the team, in terms of nobody's able to go with, stand up and say, there's something wrong here.
 Maybe, you know, I mean, it seems like that kind of effect can occur as well.